CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-dual-tree-2018/index.md

 - article-journal
 publication: "in *IEEE Access* [SCI, JCR Q1]"
 doi: 10.1109/ACCESS.2018.2876233
-abstract: This paper presents a local audio watermarking method based on the dual-tree complex wavelet transform (DT CWT) and distortion-compensated dither modulation (DC-DM).
+abstract: <div class="justify-align">This paper presents a local audio watermarking method based on the dual-tree complex wavelet transform (DT CWT) and distortion-compensated dither modulation (DC-DM).
 Specifically, we perform DT CWT on extracted audio segment, and embed the watermark signal in the decomposed low-pass coefficients.
 During the embedding process,